Bass Museum Of ArtCurrently Open [Closes at 05:00 pm]

 - The Setai Grill

 Love this?
-Explore the entire list of things to do in Miami before you plan your trip.
+Explore the entire list of places to visit in Miami before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Miami and book an accommodation of your choice.